AnshulJ999/SyncLyrics/README.md

 # SyncLyrics

-A feature-rich desktop and web application that displays synchronized lyrics for your currently playing music.
-Supports Spotify, Windows Media, and audio recognition.
+A feature-rich lyrics server that displays synchronized lyrics for your currently playing music.
+Supports multiple platforms and audio sources, including Spotify, Windows Media, Linux, macOS, and audio recognition.

 This started as a hobby project where I just wanted real-time lyrics on any of my tablet devices, but has grown to become what I believe is one of the best lyrics apps out there (and will continue to grow in that direction).
 SyncLyrics aims to be a visual companion to the music experience, built for tablet dashboards.

 > **Note:** Forked for personal use.
 Primarily tested on Windows 10/11 with Spotify desktop client.
-Linux *may* work but is untested.
 Can be used with Home Assistant as an addon.
-Now supports Docker.
+Now supports Docker and multi-platform.

 ![Main UI](<screenshots/SyncLyrics Main UI.png>)